sitraka-/Sound-Systems/README.md

 Our focus will be on crafting objects, instruments, and artefacts that produce sound, while taking careful consideration of how we engage with them — whether individually or collectively, in public or private spaces, through fast jolty gestures or slow soft touches, at dawn or dusk, and so on.

 We will contemplate the ways in which we interact with these objects, their spatial arrangements, and their aesthetic and qualitative attributes, both in their sonic characteristics and materiality.
-All these aspects will be examined in relation to fictional socio-cultural contexts, that we will collectively dream, imagine and define, by departing from what is real to explore other and potentially new ideological projects.
+All these aspects will be examined in relation to fictional socio-cultural contexts, that we will collectively dream, imagine and define, by departing from what is real to explore other, and potentially new, ideological projects.

 Finally we will embody these new worlds through the organisation and performance of rituals, events, and/or situations associated with these speculative spaces.